erichs/composure/README.md

 Check out composure in action.
 In the asciicast below, we'll:

- * attach metadata grouping to some functions
+ * group some functions by attaching metadata
- * compose a function to find those functions
+ * compose a function to find those grouped functions
- * compose a function that displays group api documentation
+ * compose a function that displays the group api documentation

 Here's the asciicast: [Composure Demo](http://ascii.io/a/435)